DavidTPate/pendragon/README.md

 #### Thrown Weapons
 If damage is intended to a target, the Javelin skill might be used if it seems appropriate.
 However, if a character wishes to heave a boulder from a cliff or hurl a stool at a nearby foe, for instance, he should make a DEX roll as if it were a ranged combat skill; a successful attack roll deals damage as if with a brawling attack.
-(See both “Ranged Attacks” and “Brawling” in Chapter 6.)
+(See both "Ranged Attacks" and "Brawling" in Chapter 6.)

 A critical success indicates that double damage is dealt, as with any attack, while a fumble might hit a nearby ally, object, or surface instead of the intended target.